Sabarimala and Religious Reforms

 Reforming the religious and social costumes of minorities is not easy in any part of the world.
 The biggest challenge is how to not be manipulated by the racists and fundamentalist groups from other religions.
 Thus, often persons who are active in promoting reforms among the majority groups, prefer to keep silent or look the other way when similar concerns are raised with regards to the minority groups.

-For years, afro-american femminsts have lamented the difficulty of talking about the violence faced by afro-american women because the progressives and activists are afraid that these debates will be hijacked by white supremacists and right-wing fundamentalists to reinforce negative stereotypes about afro-american men.
+For years, Afro-American feminists have lamented the difficulty of talking about the violence faced by Afro-American women because the progressives and activists are afraid that these debates will be hijacked by white supremacists and right-wing fundamentalists to reinforce negative stereotypes about Afro-American men.
 In the same way, LGBT Muslims in Europe get very little support from the liberals and activists, who do not wish to strengthen the Islamophobia.

 It may be because of similar reasons that gender-based inequalities among the minority religions in India do not get much attention from activists and mainstream media.
-For example, I have read some progressives writing against the Modi government’s attempts to ban the practice of “triple talaq” among Muslims because they see it as minority-bashing by a nationalist government.
-In the same way, the story of the nun who had charged the bishop of Patiala with repeated rapes has received limited attention from the mainstream media and activists in India while a report detailing the widespread sexual abuse of nuns has been written by Tim Sullivan, a foreign correspondent for the Associated Press.
+For example, I have read some progressives writing against the Modi government’s attempts to ban the practice of “triple talaq” among Muslims because they see it as minority-bashing by a nationalist government, though it violates women's rights.
+In the same way, the story of the Catholic nun who had charged the bishop of Patiala with repeated rapes has received limited attention from the mainstream media and activists in India while a report detailing the widespread sexual abuse of nuns has been written by Tim Sullivan, a foreign correspondent for the Associated Press.

 I believe that it is fundamental to change and reform all the religious practices which violate the human rights.
 Making appropriate laws and court judgements should be seen only as a first step in the reformation process since the social changes require decades if not centuries to change.
 For example, the Sati practice outlawed by the British in 1829 was still occurring, fortunately not very frequently, even after India’s independence.
 I still remember the story of Roop Kanwar being cremated with her husband in 1987 and that some persons were still defending this practice.

-However, preventing human rights violations and promoting equality should not be confused with promotion of monocultures and loss of the rich cultural diversity of India.
-In this sense, I do not agree with the Sabarimala verdict of the supreme court of India because I do not see the practice of one institution guided by its traditions as a systematic gender-based exclusion of women.
+However, preventing human rights violations and promoting equality should not be confused with the promotion of monocultures and loss of the rich cultural diversity of India.
+In this sense, I do not agree with the Sabarimala verdict of the supreme court of India because I do not see the practice of one temple as a systematic gender-based exclusion of women.